Top Products for the Great Lakes

 General funding was received through the Great Lakes Restoration Initiative.

-Lake Michigan Coastal Resilience Initiative – Lake Michigan Coastal Resilience Initiative – This project provides technical and contract support aimed at building capacity among Great Lakes cities to strengthen coastal resilience and respond to challenges such as shoreline erosion, flooding, and increasingly frequent severe storm events.
+Initiative for Resilient Great Lakes Coasts (formerly the Lake Michigan Coastal Resilience Initiative) – A partnership between the Great Lakes and St. Lawrence Cities Initiative and NOAA works to build capacity among Great Lakes cities and communities to strengthen coastal resilience and respond to challenges such as shoreline erosion, flooding, and increasingly frequent severe storm events.

 Coastal States Organization Shoreline Assessment and Design Project – Along many Great Lakes shorelines, land use change, shoreline alterations, and coastal infrastructure have resulted in a loss of coastal biodiversity and ecological resilience.
-Restoration of these shorelines will require an integrated systems approach, applied at scale, to identify place-based nearshore management goals and actions to restore coastal biodiversity and ecological resilience.
+Restoration of these shorelines will require an integrated systems approach, applied at scale, to identify place-based nearshore management goals and actions.

 - Lake Ontario, New York – Wetland Rehabilitation and Connectivity in Sawmill Cove, Sodus Bay–Shaker Tract